Volunteering Frequently Asked Questions (FAQs)

 Is there an age limit?

 Usually not.
 Most organisations welcome young volunteers and many of them have good arrangements for accepting young people whether individuals or in groups.
 There may be some limits on what tasks young people can do and they will be supervised by adults.
 A few volunteer posts, such as driving or using machinery, will only be open to adults.
+These age limits should be included in the role advert, but if you're under 18 and struggling to find a volunteering role then get in touch and we can support you to find a role.
 Upper age limit?
-Certainly not - the oldest volunteer we know in our area is 91 and she has no plans to retire!
+Certainly not!
+Even if you aren't very active, there are volunteering opportunities that can be done from home!

 Do I have to make a long-term commitment?